All posts by weblio PH

 Part B_6 Review

 2. Did you do your research on the sub-textbook?
-Did you find an activity to solve the hunger issues?
+Did you find an activity to solve the water and sanitation issues?
 Please tell me what the organization/association does and how you feel about it.

 Part B_7 Review